-Under federal law, the possession of a controlled substance with the intent to distribute that substance is illegal and punishable by fines and imprisonment.
-To fully understand this crime, it helps to break it into three parts: possession, intent to distribute, and possession with the intent to distribute.
-Under federal law, "possession with the intent to distribute" has not been committed unless all three elements are satisfied.
-It’s important to note that most states have adopted the federal definition as well.
-Read on to learn how each of the elements of the crime work.
+Under federal law, the possession of a controlled substance with the intent to sell or distribute it is a serious offense.
+To fully understand this crime, it helps to break it into two parts: (1) the possession of the drugs; and (2) the intent to distribute them.
+Both elements must be satisfied simultaneously to commit the offense of "possession with the intent to distribute."
+Most states have adopted the federal definition as well.
+Read on to learn how each of the elements of the crime works.

-The federal government and most states prohibit possession of controlled substances.
-Under the law, possession isn't defined as merely the act of holding illegal drugs on your person, such as in someone's hands, pockets, or a bag or purse, but can also mean that the drugs are within that person's control.
-For example, a person may be deemed to be "in possession" of narcotics if the drugs are found in their home or automobile.
+The first element, possession, isn't limited to having the illegal drugs in a pocket or knapsack.
+It can also mean that the drugs are within one's control.
+For example, you may be deemed to be "in possession" of narcotics if the drugs are found in your home or automobile.

-However, to be charged with possession, generally the person must know that the drugs are present.
-In other words, they either knowingly obtained or received the controlled substance, or knew of the presence of the drugs and failed to get rid of them.
-Many jurisdictions take this knowledge requirement one step further and charge people with possession if they "should have known" that the drugs were in their possession, or if they should have known that the substance in their possession was a controlled substance.
+However, to have possession, generally you must know that the drugs are present.
+If you had absolutely no idea the heroin or methamphetamine was there, you will have a strong defense.
+Many jurisdictions also charge people with possession if they "should have known" that the drugs were in their possession, or if they should have known that the substance in their possession was a controlled substance.
 Under this broad standard, the prosecution typically has an easier time proving the possession element.

 Intent to Distribute

-Under the distribution element, the government must prove what the person possessing the drugs was planning, or intending, to do with the drugs.
-Naturally, a government prosecutor can't get inside the mind of the person accused of the crime, so intent has to be proven by the surrounding circumstances.
+Under this element, the government must prove what the person possessing the drugs was planning to do with them.
+Because a government prosecutor can't get inside the mind of an accused person, intent has to be proven by the surrounding circumstances.
 Typically, the intent to distribute, or sell, the controlled substance is assumed when the accused is holding an amount too large to be for only personal use.
-However, other indications that the possessor intended to sell the drugs include the presence of drug paraphernalia, packaging materials, large amounts of money, and communications from customers.
+Some other indications that the possessor intended to sell the drugs include the presence of packaging materials, large amounts of money, and communications from customers.

-Under federal law, the penalty for possession with the intent to distribute is directed by the Federal Sentencing Guidelines.
-After an accused is convicted of the crime, a second hearing for sentencing is held.
-The federal judge determines the sentence, and must follow the guidelines unless a mitigating or aggravating factor is present.
-The fines and length of imprisonment vary widely depending upon which controlled substance was involved and whether the person convicted has a prior history of crime.
+Under federal law, the penalty for possession with the intent to distribute depends on the Federal Sentencing Guidelines.
+Judges must refer to the guidelines in imposing sentences.
+The length of imprisonment and the amount of monetary fines depends upon which controlled substance was involved and whether the defendant has a prior history of crime.

 Get Professional Legal Help With Your Drug Case